tlverse/causalglm/README.md

 Notably, if `formula = ~1` is passed to `causalRobustGLM` then the coefficient is an efficient nonparametric estimator of the ATE, which may be of independent interest.

+By specifying a formula of a lower dimensional feature `Z` of `W`, marginal structural models for the CATE can also be learned with this function.
+Specifically, if V(Z) is the design matrix obtained from the formula and one assumes
+`E[CATE(W)|Z] = beta^T V(Z)`
+then robustCausalGLM wil actually return estimates of the above beta (if the model is incorrect it can still be viewed as a working model approximation).

 ### Robust nonparametric inference for the CATT
 Let V be the random vector obtained by applying the user-specified formula mapping to W.